-In the summer of 1879, a gang of desperados known as the Dodge City Gang made their first appearance in Las Vegas, New Mexico.
-As the first Santa Fe trains steamed into the territory that summer, it brought with it a whole host of gamblers, ruffians and unsavory characters.
+In the summer of 1879, a gang of desperados made their first appearance in Las Vegas, New Mexico.
+As the first Santa Fe trains steamed into the territory that summer, it brought with it a whole host of gamblers, ruffians, and unsavory characters.

 Before long, a group formed called the “Dodge City Gang,” since so many of them had earned reputations for violent behavior in the western cow towns of Kansas.

 The Dodge City Gang was firmly in control of a criminal cartel bent on thumbing their noses at the law.
 For the next two years, the Dodge City Gang participated in several stagecoach and train robberies, organized cattle rustling, and were said to have been responsible for multiple murders and lynchings.